nginxinc/docker-nginx-controller/README.md

 In order to use Controller, a small Python-based agent software Controller Agent should be installed inside the container alongside NGINX Plus.

 The official documentation for Controller is available [here](https://docs.nginx.com/nginx-controller/).

+Guidance around NGINX Plus is available [here](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/).
+Note: When building NGINX Plus into a container, be certain to remove repository credentials from your container.

 ### 1.1.
 NGINX Controller Agent Inside Docker Container